 Day 12: Mongar to Trashigang

 With a gradual climb up to the Kori La 2390 M (Gradient 4-6%).
 From here a stiff descent through long winding road takes us to the Sheri river.
-From here we further ride to Tashigang along side the Gamri River, Overnight at hotel.
+From here we further ride to Tashigang along side the Gamri River (4-5hrs ride and 1-2hr drive) Overnight at hotel.

 Day 13: Day Excursion to Trashiyangtsi

 The ride will be quite interesting as it passes through many local roadside villages and small settlements.
 En- route, visit Gom Kora Monastery and the village of Duksum.
+We will ride about 4hrs and cover rest by vehicle.
 From Yangtshi, drive back to Tashigang.
 Overnight in Tashigang Guest House.

 Day 14: Trashigang – Samdrup Jongkhar (180kms)

-For the most part today, we will be driving to cover the long distance but we will ride some interesting sections of the way.
+For the most part today, we will be driving to cover the long distance but we will ride some interesting sections on the way.
 Overnight in best available hotel.